Second Coming (film): Plot

 Mark finds out about Jackie's pregnancy from JJ, who can apparently see the baby in his mother's womb.
 Mark becomes distressed and concerned because of her previous pregnancies that had miscarried.
 Using indirect language and incomplete sentences, he angrily questions Jackie about the pregnancy while JJ and Lauryn listen.
 He points out that they have not been intimate for some time and that the conception occurred during the couple's abstinence.

-Shortly following Mark's rebuke late in the pregnancy, in a moment of deep despair, Jackie attempts to abort the pregnancy herself with a sharp instrument.
+Shortly following Mark's rebuke late in the pregnancy, in a moment of deep despair, Jackie attempts to harm herself with a sharp instrument.
 She and the baby survive after Mark rushes them to the hospital.
 JJ gets in a fight with a boy at school after Lauryn tells their schoolmates about the situation.
 Jackie undergoes compulsory counseling where she is questioned about her visions and her belief that she is giving birth to the Second Coming.
 Mark and Jackie separate.

 A year later, Mark and Jackie resurrect their relationship during the baby's first birthday party at their house.
 They watch the baby learning to walk.
 Without saying a word, JJ carries the baby over to the grave of the bird that JJ had tried to rehabilitate.
 The baby lays her hands on the grave and the bird comes back to life, emerges from the earth and flies away.